kdrag0n/protonaosp.kdrag0n.dev/docs/discover/features.md

 We pay attention to details in the user interface:

 - Easy-to-read typography with [Inter](https://rsms.me/inter/), [Source Serif Pro](https://github.com/adobe-fonts/source-serif), and [Fira Code](https://github.com/tonsky/FiraCode)
-- Light and dark colors derived from the [Primer Design System](https://primer.style/), modified in a perceptual color space
+- Light and dark colors derived from the [Primer Design System](https://primer.style/) and modified in a perceptual color space
-- Frosted glass blur in the notification shade, recent apps overview, and power menu
+- Frosted glass blur with state-of-the-art rendering techniques
 - Fewer distractions in the system
 - Builtin wallpapers designed by Infinitum